Recovery Resentment: A Major Threat to Sobriety

 - Take a deep breath; do not be so quick to respond.
-Actually think about the situation.
+Actually, think about the situation.
 Before recovery, you needed instant gratification.
-This behavior and feeling was intense and immediate, which makes a person very reactive.
+This behavior and feeling were intense and immediate, which makes a person very reactive.
 The mentality is: you’re not actually listening, you’re waiting to respond.
 Listen and think before you speak, it will help get a different perspective on the situation.

 Resentment can lead you down a dangerous path, do not let it.
 If you or a loved one needs help with their addiction or is in fear of a relapse call us now.
 1-888-365-0665